 Recovery after liposuction depends on your body and the area treated.
 Elastic compression garments are applied after the surgery and remain in place to decrease postoperative swelling.
 Depending upon the work you do, Dr. Jewell recommends taking 4 to 7 days off work.
 Bruising gradually diminishes and is generally gone 2 weeks after surgery.

 You are encouraged to begin taking light walks as soon as possible after your procedure.
 This is a good way to promote healing.
 You can resume regular exercise gradually over the course of the next 4 to 6 weeks as you recover.

 What Is Liposonix®?

-In certain cases, patients may be good candidates for a non-invasive fat removal technique called Liposonix.
+In certain cases, patients may be good candidates for a non-surgical fat removal technique called Liposonix.
 This is an alternative to liposuction that uses high-intensity, focused ultrasound (HIFU) energy to destroy fat cells.
 Dr. Jewell participated as the lead investigator during the 10 years of research and testing of Liposonix prior to the device getting approved by the FDA in early 2012.